Exeter-University-Sequencing-Facility/bioinformatic-enablers/_episodes/11_2_preparing_metadata_and_rawcounts.md

 ```
 all(colnames(rawCounts) == rownames(sampleData))
 ```
-rename the tissue types
-this is  created a function called rename_tissue that thanks in x and changes words such as normal-looking surrounding colonic epithelium to normal and maks it easier for us to deal with.
+Now we plan to rename the tissue types by creating a function called rename_tissue that takes in x and changes words such as normal into normal_looking_surrounding_colonic_epithelium and the description has more information.
+It is also important to not have spaces in names.
 ```
 rename_tissues <- function(x){
   x <- switch(as.character(x), "normal"="normal_looking_surrounding_colonic_epithelium", "primary tumor"="primary_colorectal_cancer",  "colorectal cancer metastatic in the liver"="metastatic_colorectal_cancer_to_the_liver")